Muhammad Suhail F: Career

-Suhail first played for his local club, Marhaba, until he attended Punjab FC trials in Coimbatore at age 12, where he got selected.
+Suhail first played for his local club, Marhaba, until he attended Punjab trials in Coimbatore at age 12, where he got selected.
 Initially, Suhail played as a centre-back, but was later shifted to a striker in the Under-13s, where he played for three years.
 However, when the RFDL started, Suhail was asked to play as a winger, and has remained a winger since.

-Suhail made his senior debut for Punjab FC in the 2024 Durand Cup against Mumbai City II, coming on as a substitute for Leon Augustine in an eventual 3-0 win for the Shers.
+Suhail made his senior debut for Punjab in the 2024 Durand Cup against Mumbai City II, coming on as a substitute for Leon Augustine in an eventual 3-0 win for the Shers.

 Suhail's Indian Super League debut came on 26 December 2024 away against Mohun Bagan, coming on as a late substitute for Luka Majcen in an eventual 3-1 loss for Punjab.

-Suhail's first goal contribution came on 6 March 2025, away against Hyderabad FC.
+Suhail's first goal contribution came on 6 March 2025, away against Hyderabad.
 In the 41st minute, Suhail's shot from long distance was deflected into his own net by Hyderabad defender Alex Saji.
 While the goal was classed as an own goal, Suhail was credited with the assist.
 This made him the third-youngest player to get an ISL assist, at 18 years and 175 days old.
 The match eventually ended 3-1 to Punjab.